google/skia/src/compute/hs/README.md

 Intel  | GEN8+                                   | :white_check_mark: | :white_check_mark: | :x:       | Due to a fragile compiler, the assumed best kernels are not being generated at this time
 Intel  | APL/GLK using a 2x9 or 1x12 thread pool | :x:                | :x:                | :x:       | Need to generate properly shaped kernels

-An architecture-specific HotSort algorithm (aka "target") can be added to your project by including a `.h` header and a single `.c` source file:
+Add an arch-specific HotSort target to your project by including a `.c` source and `.h` header file:

 Key Size | Source                                                                 | Header
 ---------|------------------------------------------------------------------------|-------------------------------------------------------